Sibley East High School

-Sibley East High School is a four-year public high school and is a combination of children from three towns, Gaylord, Green Isle, and Arlington.
-It is located between the Twin Cities and Mankato, Minnesota in the United States about 10 miles off of State Highway 169.
+Sibley East High School is a four-year public high school with students from three towns, Gaylord, Green Isle, and Arlington.
+It is between the Twin Cities and Mankato, Minnesota, about 10 miles off State Highway 169.
 It is associated with the Minnesota State High School League.
-The total of K-12 students in Sibley East numbers 1213 students.
+Sibley East has about 1,200 students.

 History

-Sibley East has been through multiple consolidations and cooperative programs before its current form.

-Sibley East first arose, in 1986, as a cooperative program between the Arlington-Green Isle and Henderson school districts in eastern Sibley County.
-This program would consolidate the Henderson Tigers and Arlington-Green Isle Indians into the joint Sibley East Bengals varsity team.
-Though this program ended in 1989, shortly before Henderson consolidated with Le Sueur as the Le Sueur-Henderson school district, the title, Sibley East, again appeared in 1991, as the name of the current high school and school district, with the consolidation of Arlington-Green Isle school district with Gaylord school district.
-With the full consolidation of Gaylord, the varsity team was changed for the last time to the Sibley East Wolverines.
+Sibley East has been through multiple consolidations and cooperative programs.
+It first arose in 1986, as a cooperative program between the Arlington–Green Isle and Henderson school districts in eastern Sibley County.
+This program consolidated the Henderson Tigers and Arlington-Green Isle Indians into the joint Sibley East Bengals varsity team.
+This program ended in 1989, shortly before Henderson consolidated with Le Sueur as the Le Sueur-Henderson school district, but in 1991, Sibley East became the name of the high school and school district, as the Arlington-Green Isle school district merged with the Gaylord school district.
+With the full consolidation of Gaylord, the varsity team name was changed to the Sibley East Wolverines.

 Football

-Sibley East has a history for football dating back to its first State Championship in 1972.
-The school won State Championships in 1974, 1976, and 1980.
-The team played in the 2012 state playoffs for the first time since the 1980s.
+Sibley East won its first state football championship in 1972, and won again in 1974, 1976, and 1980.
+In 2012, the team played in the state playoffs for the first time since the 1980s.